johnhenry/technique/readme-older.md

 #####Renderer - Client

 There is no change in the renderer for the client.
-It accepts a state and emits actions in the same way as the previous application.
+It accepts a state and emits instructions in the same way as the previous application.